Joe Scott (basketball coach)

-Joseph Winston Scott (born July 28, 1965) is an American college basketball coach who is currently in his second stint as the head coach at Air Force.
+Joseph Winston Scott (born July 28, 1965) is an American college basketball coach who was most recently the head coach at Air Force.
 Scott previously was head coach at Air Force once before, as well as at Princeton and Denver.

 Early life and education

 Growing up on Pelican Island near Toms River, New Jersey, Scott played baseball, basketball and football at Toms River High School East, where he set the school's basketball career scoring record.
 Scott played at point guard in high school and set a school record for career basketball points with 1,550.

-Scott served as captain 1986–87 Princeton Tigers men's basketball team.
+Scott served as captain of the 1986–87 Princeton Tigers men's basketball team.
 As a player in the mid-1980s, Scott learned the "Princeton offense," a methodical system that seeks high-percentage shots by passing until the right opportunity rather than a fast-pace offense with more shots.
 As a result, Scott has frequently instituted a deliberate pace as a coach, often coaching the slowest-paced team in the country.

 In 1990, Scott earned his J.D. degree at Notre Dame Law School and became a personal injury lawyer at New Jersey law firm Ribis, Graham, & Carter.
 However, he resigned after one year, believing that the profession prioritized billing hours over helping clients.